 Jacob joined Watsi on May 27th, 2015.
 Five years ago, Jacob became the 1222nd member to automatically support a new Watsi patient every month.
-Since then, 4,606 more people have become monthly donors!
-Jacob's most recent donation traveled 8,500 miles to support Ryan, a four-year-old from Kenya, to fund testicular surgery.
+Since then, 4,778 more people have become monthly donors!
+Jacob's most recent donation traveled 8,500 miles to support Jael, a 10-year-old from Kenya, to fund hearing aids and treatment.

 Ryan is a young boy from Kenya who is an only child.
 He lives with his mother, grandparents, uncles, and aunts in a two-room house in Central region of Kenya.
 His mother is a college student and they all rely on his grandmother who practices farming to fend for the family.
 Ryan’s father left them when Ryan was only four months old.
 His grandfather is sickly, thus cannot work.
 Ryan was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
 If left untreated, Ryan has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Ryan will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
 Fortunately, he is scheduled to undergo corrective surgery on February 21st.
 AMHF is requesting $542 to cover the total cost of his procedure and care.
 “I really appreciate my neighbor for bringing us here.
 I wouldn’t have known or thought of a way to get help,” shared Ryan’s grandmother.